DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

   #align(right)[#box[$t + (d_(i j) - t)^e$]]& "otherwise"
 ) $

 where $c$ = `coords`, $c_(i j 0)$ = `coords[i, j][0]`, $t$ is the threshold value, and $e$ is the exponent value.
 All three of these can be seen as function parameters in the function declaration in @code.coldmap.
 The distance grid is then normalized to a range of 0 to 255 to minimize space usage such that it fits within a byte, i.e. an unsigned 8-bit integer.
 This is done by subtracting the minimum value and dividing by the range of the values.
+Alternatively, the `normalize` parameter can be set to another value, as usage within a loss function would prefer a value between 0 and 1 (as detailed in @c4:loss).
 The resulting grid is then saved as a cold map.
 The resulting cold map can be seen in the rightmost image in @fig.dataset_example.